Hillary Clinton 2016 presidential campaign: Email controversy

-In March 2015, Clinton's practice of using her own private email address and server during her time as Secretary of State, in lieu of State Department servers, gained widespread public attention.
+In March 2015, Clinton's practice of using her own private email address and server during her time as Secretary of State, in lieu of State Department servers, attracted widespread public attention.
 Concerns were raised about security and preservation of emails, and the possibility that laws may have been violated.
 Nearly 2,100 emails contained in Clinton's server were determined to be classified when the state department had an opportunity to review them.
 According to Clinton they were not marked classified at the time she handled them.
 65 emails were found to contain information classified as "Secret", more than 20 contained "Top-Secret" information, and the rest contained "Confidential" information.
 Government policy, reiterated in the nondisclosure agreement signed by Clinton as part of gaining her security clearance, is that sensitive information should be considered and handled as classified even if not marked as such.
-After allegations were raised that some of the emails in question fell into this so-called "born classified" category, an FBI probe was initiated regarding how classified information was handled on the Clinton server.
+After allegations were raised that some of the emails in question fell into this "born classified" category, an FBI probe was initiated regarding how classified information was handled on the Clinton server.

 The FBI probe was concluded on July 5, 2016, with a recommendation of no charges, a recommendation that was followed by the Justice Department.
-On October 28, eleven days before the election, FBI Director James Comey informed Congress that the FBI was analyzing additional emails obtained during its investigation of an unrelated case.
+On October 28, 11 days before the election, FBI Director James Comey informed Congress that the FBI was analyzing additional emails obtained during its investigation of the unrelated matter of former New York Representative Anthony Weiner sexting an underage girl.
 On November 6, he notified Congress that the new emails did not change the FBI's earlier conclusion.
 The next day, stock and currency markets around the world surged in response.
-According to Clinton, speaking to major donors after her loss and citing campaign data, the effect of the two letters the Director of the FBI released days before the election contributed to her defeat.
+Clinton, speaking to major donors after her loss and citing campaign data, claimed that the effect of the two letters Comey released days before the election contributed to her defeat.